 You think that you’re good enough for the coaches to find you.

-This mistake appeared in last week’s list of general college recruiting mistakes.
+This mistake appeared in my list of general college recruiting mistakes.
 I’m including it again because too many athletes believe that because they are stars on their teams, they obviously have the ability needed to play at the college level and coaches will be falling all over themselves to recruit them.
 I covered the numbers issue previously.
 This time I want to talk about the ability aspect.

 Let’s assume that you are really as good as you think you are.
 Are you that much better than the other players that are taking the initiative to contact the coaches that you think should be recruiting you?
 Think about it.
 The coach can recruit a player who has contacted him, provided him with the appropriate recruiting material, and shows interest in his school.
 Or the coach can go scouring high school reports for a player who might have the ability to play but hasn’t shown any interest in the coaches’ school or might not even meet the minimum academic requirements.
 Which do you think is easier for the coach?